Need Help? Call Us On 0161 776 9832 For Expert Pest Control Advice On How To Identify Pest Infestations And Help Solve

 Beetles are an extremely diverse species of insect, with more types of beetles in the world than practically any other within the animal kingdom.
 Of course, not all species of beetles are destructive pests, many types of beetles are very beneficial to the environment.
 If you have the misfortune to encounter a destructive beetle species in your home or work environment, contact our eradication team as soon as possible.

 The Life of a Beetle

 There are an incredible amount of beetle species throughout the world, and naturally, different types all have varying lifespans.
 For example, some species benefit from accelerated development and are able to produce more generations per year, while other species can develop much slower and reproduce far less frequently.
 A beetle's life cycle can be broken down into four distinct stages.

 - Adult Beetle

-Other factors than can affect a beetle’s lifespan are the environmental conditions and the amount of food available for the larvae.
+Other factors that can affect a beetle's lifespan are the environmental conditions and the amount of food available for the larvae.
 Adult beetles often lay their eggs close to a food source for when the larvae hatch.
 Beetles generally eat a wide variety of animal and plant materials.

 Not all beetles cause havoc for humans, although there are some species in particular that are extremely destructive pests that have to be exterminated by professionals to ensure the problem ceases.

 We'll be covering quite a few species and detailing their characteristics.
 The following are the most commonly found destructive species of beetles found throughout the United Kingdom.

 Anobiid Powderpost Beetle.
 Brownish-black in appearance and relatively small at about 3 to 4 mm in length.
 The anobiid powderpost beetle also loves to infest both hard and softwoods.

 Blister Beetles.
 Oval shaped and measuring approximately 1 to 2.5 cm.
 The chemical that is produced by blister beetles is named cantharidin and can burn the skin if contact is made.